What is a Michigan Insurance Premium Finance Company Bond?

 Under The Insurance Code of 1956 Sec.
 500.1502(b), an insurance premium finance company refers to any person(s) engaged in the business of entering into insurance premium finance agreements.

-An insurance premium finance agreement means “an agreement by which an insured or prospective insured promises to pay to a premium finance company the amount advanced or to be advanced under the agreement to an insurer or to an insurance agent in payment of premiums on an insurance contract together with a service charge as authorized and limited” by The Insurance Code of 1956.
+An insurance premium finance agreement means “an agreement by which an insured or prospective insured promises to pay to a premium finance company the amount advanced or to be advanced under the agreement to an insurer or an insurance agent in the payment of premiums on an insurance contract together with a service charge as authorized and limited” by The Insurance Code of 1956.